qianlishun/TermiWatchWidget/README.md

 **qweather** has been introduced, and you can apply for a Key to replace the WeatherKit yourself.  https://dev.qweather.com/en/

 #### Custom background image added.
-* Next step, add automatic cropping application for uploading images as background images.
+* Next step, Add upload image function, auto-crop set as dial background image.

 # How to install